-However, in certain circumstances the family court also have the power to grant protective Orders, more commonly known as injunctions, to prevent perpetrators of domestic violence from contacting or abusing the victim further.
+However, in certain circumstances the family court also have the power to grant protective orders – more commonly known as family injunctions – to prevent perpetrators of domestic violence from contacting or abusing the victim further.

 There are two types of injunctions that the family court can order under the Family Law Act 1996:

-We can apply for an injunction on an urgent basis to ensure your protection as soon as possible.
-If we feel it is appropriate, we are able to make an application to court to seek an ex-parte (without notice) Order without your abuser even knowing.
-This can then protect you until the court can decide to grant an injunction in the longer term.
+We can apply for a family injunction on an urgent basis to ensure your protection as soon as possible.
+If we feel it is appropriate, we’re able to make an application to court to seek an ex-parte (without notice) order without your abuser even knowing.
+This can then protect you until the court can decide to grant a family injunction in the longer term.

 Our team are skilled advocates who are able to represent you throughout the court hearings as well as preparing the application and statements, ensuring you get the continuity and support you need.